-Barbie is then invited by the king to join a special team to save the universe because of her hoverboard skills (just go with it).
+Barbie is then invited by the king to join a special team to save the universe using her hoverboard skills (just go with it).
 That means she has to travel on her own to the Capital Planet, a world of tall skinny buildings, purple clouds and robots.
 There, she meets the other teenage girls who have been selected for the mission, including her hoverboard hero, Sal-Lee, who’s an intergalactic gold-medalist.
 Barbie is being hosted by the king inside a futuristic castle / boarding house, à la Charles Xavier.
 They set her up in a beautiful room, along with her pet creature, whom she managed to sneak through planetary customs.
 She also meets a pilot who turns out to be a prince.

-I found the story entertaining, wholesome and strangely inspiring.
+I found the story entertaining, wholesome and inspiring.
 It has filler moments, and not everything makes sense, but it’s full of charm.
 Barbie is a role model.
 She’s a talented surfer, ingenious, humble, a good friend.
 She even has superpowers it turns out, but she acknowledges that she “acts without thinking”.
 She also has self-doubt moments, like when she says something along the lines of “I could never be a princess”.
-In the end, the king makes her a princess on the grounds of her own merits.
+In the end, the king makes her a princess on the grounds of her merits.
 It’s an interesting idea.
 The only thing that makes the movie feel like a doll commercial is the insistance on fashion and costume changes, like when a magical dress appears in space.

 Now check out this beautiful scene where Barbie listens to the song in her locket: